oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------
   **Allowed Values**           **Description**
   ---------------------------- ------------------------------------------------------------------------------------------------------------------------
-  0                            No messages remain in the queue
+  0                            No messages remain in the waiting to be delivered

   1 -- 254 (incl.)
-The number of messages remaining in the queue
+The number of messages waiting to be delivered

-  255 (0xFF)                   An unspecified positive number of messages remain in the queue greater than 0.
+  255 (0xFF)                   An unspecified positive number of messages waiting to be delivered greater than 0.
   -----------------------------------------------------------------------------------------------------------------------------------------------------

 [Table 44: Allowed PINGRESP continuation values]{.underline}